microsoft/AL/CONTRIBUTING.md

 - AL Language.
 Go to Visual Studio Code → Extensions panel → AL Language
 - Visual Studio Code: Go to Visual Studio Code → Help → About
 - Business Central.
-In the client search for: System Information
+In the web client, go to Help → Help and Support → Troubleshooting
 - List of extensions that you have installed

 ### Final checklist